Black friday Up to 3 extra licenses FOR FREE + Special offer for TI LOOKUP Get it now

 • Loader capability: The stealer can drop additional malware onto compromised machines, expanding its malicious capabilities and potential impact.

-Lumma Stealer has a vast range of features that make it a versatile tool for cybercriminals.
+Lumma malware analysis shows a vast range of features that make it a versatile tool for cybercriminals.
 For instance, all data transmitted by the stealer is decrypted on the server side, which makes it more difficult to analyze the malware’s traffic during the exfiltration process.

 Another notable capability of the malware is its neighbor detection, which notifies operators about other instances of the malware running on the same system.
 The malware supports ARM, x86, and x64 architectures, demonstrating its cross-platform compatibility and ability to target a wide range of devices.